Find Trade Colleges

 Speaking: Talking to others to convey information effectively.

-Types of Computer, Automated Teller, and Office Machine Repairer
+Other Computer, Automated Teller, & Office Machine Repairer Job Titles

-Job Opportunities for Computer, Automated Teller, and Office Machine Repairers
+Job Demand for Computer, Automated Teller, and Office Machine Repairers

-There were about 119,500 jobs for Computer, Automated Teller, and Office Machine Repairer in 2016 (in the United States).
+In the United States, there were 119,500 jobs for Computer, Automated Teller, and Office Machine Repairer in 2016.
 There is little to no growth in job opportunities for Computer, Automated Teller, and Office Machine Repairer.
 There will be an estimated 11,200 positions for Computer, Automated Teller, & Office Machine Repairer per year.

 undefined